jac08h/jac08h.github.io/misc/philosophy.md

 ## Hallmarks of Stoic Ethics

 * Oikeosis - orientation - disposition assigned by nature
-` A man’s true delight is to do the things he was made for. - Marcus Aurelius`
+`" A man’s true delight is to do the things he was made for. - Marcus Aurelius"`
 * Distinguish what is and what is not in our control
 * Don't stress over things which we have no control over
 * Expecting nothing
-`If a person gave your body to any stranger he met on his way, you would certainly be angry.
-And do you feel no shame in handing over your own mind to be confused and mystified by anyone who happens to verbally attack you - Epictetus?`
+`"If a person gave your body to any stranger he met on his way, you would certainly be angry.
+And do you feel no shame in handing over your own mind to be confused and mystified by anyone who happens to verbally attack you - Epictetus?"`

 ## Skepticism